kinecosystem/blockchain-ops/deploy/datadog-agent/etc/datadog-agent/conf.d/json_check.md

 # json_check
-A costume datadog-agent check that gets a json response from a given URL, and extract a specific metric from it based on a given json path
+A custom datadog-agent check that gets a json response from a given URL, and extract a specific metric from it based on a given json path

 ## Installation